 I have been a signature member of the Colored Pencil Society in America for over ten years.
 It is my honor to have recently been juried into the International Guild of Realism.
 Last year I became a certified Ann Kullberg Soar teacher.

-I have added a new love to my penchant for arts and craft, making pine straw baskets.
+I have added a new love to my penchant for arts and crafts, making pine straw baskets.
 While I always have a plan when I start a new basket I really never know how they will turn out.
 I call it the zen of the straw!
 All my baskets are numbered with a brass tag and my initial.
 I am currently creating #31.

 Be sure to friend me on: